teamidol/reading-notes/README.md

 My name is Laurence

-Growth mindset, to me, means *Accepting thing could be up and down along the way.*
+Growth mindset, to me, means *accepting things could be up and down along the way.*

 Reminders to stay in a growth mindset: